sophiakurihara/assessment-reviews/christmas/12daysofcode.md

 from Codeup.

 Not sure what to work on?
-The 12 Days of Code will give you a daily challenge covering different topics we've learned so far!
-If you start this on Christmas Day, you'll finish the review the day before you get back to class.
+The 12 Days of Code will give you a daily challenge covering different topics we've learned (up to MySQL Basic Statements)!
+If you start this on December 23rd, you'll finish the review the day before you get back to class.

  It's up to you which projects and repos these exercises will live in.
 After all, it's just for practice.

  Happy Coding :)

- ### December 25th
+ ### December 23rd

  - Today, build a simple Christmas themed HTML page using your preferred framework for layout and styling.
 Or, use custom CSS if that's your thing.